nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ## 📋 Source System and Business Context Questions (Best-Practice Driven)

-Although this is a portfolio project based on hypothetical data and scenarios, it follows real-world best practices that are essential when building a modern data warehouse.
+Although this is a portfolio project based on hypothetical data and scenarios, it follows real-world best practices that are essential when building a scalable data warehouse.

 In actual industry projects, understanding the **source systems** and their business context is one of the most critical steps in the data warehousing lifecycle.
 Below is a curated list of key questions that data engineers and analysts should ask when capturing requirements from business and technical stakeholders.